gijswijs/gijswijs.github.io/_src/posts/building-bitcoin-core-windows-10.md

 ```
 Again, sit back and wait for the process to finish.

-After the process has finished successfuly, you will find the executables here: C:\workspace\bitcoin\bin
+After the process has finished successfully, you will find the executables here: C:\workspace\bitcoin\bin
 Starting bitcoin-qt.exe will start Bitcoin Core, the GUI node for Bitcoin.